 3. What is the Difference Between Private Student Loans and Federal Ones?

-Federal loans are funded through the government and are strictly regulated.
+Federal student loans are funded through the government and are strictly regulated.
 To qualify for them, students must fill out the FAFSA.
-Private loans, on the other hand, are not subsidized by the government.
+Private student loans, by contrast, are funded by banks, credit unions, and other private lenders.

 Recommended: Private vs Federal Student Loans